X

 Withholdings at the Source

 • Dividends.
-Companies must retain 10% of dividends paid to shareholders.
+Companies must withhold 10% on dividends distributed to shareholders.

 • Rentals.
-Payments to individuals (not to companies) are subject to a 10% withholding.
+Payments made to individuals (not companies) for rentals are subject to a 10% withholding tax.

 • Fees for services and commissions.
-Payments to individuals (not to companies) for any service or for commissions are subject to a 10% withholding.
+Payments to individuals (not companies) for services or commissions incur a 10% withholding tax.

 Anti Avoidance Rule

-Based on the substance over form doctrine, the Dominican Tax Code has a general anti avoidance provision through which the DGII may ignore the existence of legal entities or certain transactions if used to secure an unwarranted tax advantage.
+Based on the substance-over-form principle, the Dominican Tax Code contains a general anti-avoidance provision allowing the DGII to disregard certain legal entities or transactions intended primarily to secure unjustified tax advantages.

 Transfer Pricing Rules